neillturner/kitchen-verifier-serverspec/README.md

 There is a runner that automatically runs the ansiblespec files for all the hosts from the ansible provisioner.

-This can be run by specifying in the kitchan yml file:
+This can be run by specifying in the kitchen yml file:

 ```yaml
 verifier: